High-end and High-specced Gear Is Not The Only Thing Razer Can do Best.

-Razer promises us 20 hours of battery life, which is dope for a budget pair of headsets.
+Razer promises us 20 hours of battery life with the Razer Barracuda X gaming headsets, which is dope for a budget pair of headsets.
 Surprisingly enough, it proved to last more than claimed.
-When I had the chance to test them, I got myself a nice of 22 hours, and all I did was daily computing, listening to tracks, and some light gaming here and there.
+When I had the chance to test them, I got myself a nice 22 hours, and all I did was daily computing, listening to tracks, and some light gaming here and there.
 It took 4 days to bite the dust.

 It doesn’t have fast charging capabilities and it takes around three hours to fully charge, making it perfect for an all-night charge and having it ready to roll in the morning.

 - Great Sound quality

 - USB- C dongle can be lost